 Blocking the Wind: Two Schools of Thought

 A good winter coat is waterproof and will break the wind, and our featured companies have different ways of satisfying these demands.
 The external material on The North Face jackets is lined with a waterproof breathable coating – The North Face HyVent – and both jackets have sealed seams.
 This guarantees that they are waterproof and will block the wind.
 Aside from really extreme conditions, I don’t think it is necessary for these jackets to be waterproof.
 They are so warm that it is rare you wear them when it is warm enough to rain.
 Concerning Canada Goose, they use a very strong, robust outer material that cuts the wind.
-In this way, the Arctic-Tech (polyester and cotton) material used on the Expedition is slightly more efficient than the Commander used on the Ontario, which uses more cotton in its blend.
+In this way, the Arctic-Tech (polyester and cotton) material used on the Expedition is very efficient.

 Details about the Fit